elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/imagecache_actions/image_effects_text/README.txt

 ----------------------------------
 Given the correct permission, you can write your own PHP snippet to compute the text to display.
-To ease this task, this module makes some information regarding the image being processed available in 2 variables: $image and $image_context.
+To ease this task, this module makes some information regarding the image being processed available in a number of variables: $image,
-These variables are readily available in your snippet.
+$image_context, $image_style, and $image_effect_id.
+These variables are readily
+available in your snippet.

 $image is an object containing the following properties:
 - source: string, the source of the image, e.g. public://photo.jpg